cscjjk/cscjjk.github.io/index.md

     2006  19-th place of ACM/ICPC word finals (as the team leader)

 ## Services

+  I was/am a program chair of
+    - 20th Conference in Autonomous Agents and Multiagent Systems (AAMAS'21)

   I was/am a reviewer or sub-reviewer for
    - "Journal of Computational Geometry",
    - "Algorithmica",